kanenas/til/paypal/pp_standard-ipn-response-invalid.md

 6. Change both drop-downs to **UTF-8**.
 The "_Do you want to use the same encoding for data sent from PayPal to you (e.g., IPN, downloadable logs, emails)?"_ radio button should be **YES**
 7. Save

-Now check again your `paypal.log` file
+Now check again your `paypal.log` file:

 `PP_STANDARD :: IPN REQUEST: charset=UTF-8`
 `PP_STANDARD :: IPN RESPONSE: VERIFIED`